Mariss Jansons and Hilary Hahn perform Weber, Shostakovich and Dvořák

 In the stunning Suntary Hall of Tokyo, Mariss Jansons displays Mendelssohn's enchantment with the Oberon Ouverture.
-Bare handed the conductor creates a miracle in this first romantic oscillating between orchestral virtuosity and evocations of the unreal.
+The conductor creates a miracle in this first romantic piece oscillating between orchestral virtuosity and evocations of the ethereal.

-Bearing both elegance and sobriety the violinist Hilary Hahn reveals the works of Shostakovich with an ease for complexities.
-The young violinist creates a lyrical enchantment of Shostakovich's work through the grace of her sonorities and build it into a resolutely modern and committed work.
-Known for the homogeneity of its chords and its unrivalled sense of cohesion, the Berlin Philharmonic Orchestra brings back the Slavic charm with Dvorak Eight symphony.
+Bearing both elegance and sobriety, the violinist Hilary Hahn reveals the works of Shostakovich, tackling the complexities with ease.
+The young violinist creates a lyrical enchantment of Shostakovich's work through her ability to produce near-unique sounds from her violin.
+Known for the homogeneity of its chords and its unrivaled sense of cohesion, the Berlin Philharmonic Orchestra brings back the Slavic charm with Dvorak's Eighth symphony.
 May it be rhythmic energy, melancholy or romantic reverie, all dimensions of Dvorak's work find an echo under the baton of Mariss Jansons.

 Movie director : Schoichi Nisikawa

 Playlists : Russian music, The Great Violinists, The musical life in USRR

 Musical period : Music from the 20th century